 This file is extremely vital and should be saved to your computer.
 It acts as a backup and keeps you safe in case of any issues.
 You can now delete the .htaccess files from your website.

 Next, you will need to go back to your website to verify that the issue has been resolved.
-If your website is functioning normally, it’s likely that the WordPress .htaccss file is corrupted.
+If your website is functioning normally, the WordPress .htaccss file is likely corrupted.

 WordPress will eventually regenerate or create the file.
 However, next time ensure it doesn’t get corrupted.
 Navigate to Settings > Permalinks from your WordPress dashboard.
 You can save your changes (you don’t need to make any modifications), and WordPress will create a fresh, new, and error-free .htaccess file.